amr-abdelhamid/refbook/manuscript/main.md

 ### How to determine whether or not we are done?

 # Divide & Conquer {#DivideAndConquer}

+## Component, Module, or Service?

+First, we need to answer this question: Are we splitting our code into modules, components, or services?
+Before we do that, let's agree on what a module, component, and service is.

+#### Module

+The *UML User Guide* provided a very brief and broad definition of what a module is.
+It is a "software unit of storage and manipulation".

+To elaborate on this definition, a module is any logical grouping of cohesive code functions which provides access to these functions in a uniform manner.
+This can be as big as a sub-system, like an accounting or HR module, or as small as a class, like a calculator or an xml parser.

+#### Component

+{icon=quote-left}
+G> “A component is a physical and replaceable part of a system that conforms to and provides the realization of a set of interfaces.
+It is intended to be easily substitutable for other components that meet the same specifications.”
+G>
+G> – *The UML User Guide*

+From this definition, we understand that a component is a physical standalone file; a jar, war, dll, gem, etc. Also, it is replaceable, meaning that it can be deployed on its own.
+Also, we understand that a component may contain one or more smaller modules; and vice versa, a big module may contain one or more components.

+#### Service

+In essence, web services (or just services), are components.
+They are physical, replaceable, provides clear interfaces, and easily substitutable.
+However, there is value in differentiating services from components.

+{icon=quote-left}
+G> “A service is similar to a component in that it's used by foreign applications.
+The main difference is that I expect a component to be used locally (think jar file, assembly, dll, or a source import).
+A service will be used remotely through some remote interface, either synchronous or asynchronous (eg web service, messaging system, RPC, or socket.)”[^fowler_article]
+G>
+G> – *Martin Fowler*

+[^fowler_article]: This quote is from Martin's article: [Inversion of Control Containers and the Dependency Injection pattern](https://www.martinfowler.com/articles/injection.html).
+For other interesting distinctions between components and services, please refer to Martin's famous article: [Microservices: a definition of this new architectural term](https://martinfowler.com/articles/microservices.html)

+One very important difference between a component and a service is that a component cannot run on its own.
+It has to be integrated in a bigger whole to become usable.
+Unlike a service, which is available and standalone.
+It can be located and used whether on its own or as part of a bigger application.

+---

+So, what's the value of outlining these differences between modules, components, and services?

+As you may notice, there is increasing formality in defining interfaces and increased level of decoupling when moving from modules, to components, to services.

+Modules may co-exist in the same (physical) deployable package, unlike components.
+Components run typically in the same process, unlike services.

+Services enjoys the maximum level of decoupling.
+You can view them as standalone applications which could be glued together in order to provide greater value for some end user.

+---

 ## Software design is all about components and their relationships